yporte/cppcourse-brunel/README.md

 write on the terminal :
 make doc
 this will create an html file, open it, click on any folder (for example classNeuron.html)

+to change the external current of the simulation : in the main change the second parameter of the function updateStateWithPoisson

+to change the time of the simulation : change the constant T_STOP in the constant file